klstein7/nextjs-wordle-dev-day/docs/02-game-board.md

 Next, you'll create the `GameBoard` component, which acts as the container for the game's UI elements—similar to a parent component in Angular.

-### Exercise 2: Implementing the GameBoard Component
+### Exercise 2: Implementing the `GameBoard` Component

 Your task is to create the `GameBoard` component that will contain the list of guesses and the input for new guesses.
-In React, components are similar to Angular components, but they're typically more focused on the UI and less on application logic.

 **Instructions:**

+1. **Create the File:**

-1. Create a new file at `src/components/game-board.tsx`.
+   - Create a new file at `src/components/game-board.tsx`.

+2. **Import Child Components:**

-2. Import placeholder components for `GuessInput` and `GuessList` (we'll create these later).
+   - Import `GuessInput` and `GuessList` components (we'll create these later).

-3. Implement the `GameBoard` component that renders both `GuessList` and `GuessInput`.
+3. **Implement the `GameBoard` Component:**

+   - Render both `GuessList` and `GuessInput` components.
-4. Use a temporary hardcoded array of guesses for demonstration.
+   - Use a temporary hardcoded array of guesses for demonstration.

 **Hints:**

 - Use the `export const` syntax to create your `GameBoard` component as a named export.
-This is similar to exporting a component in Angular, but React components are typically function-based rather than class-based.
+This is similar to exporting a component in Angular, but React components are typically functions.

 - Create a `guesses` array with some sample strings like `["HELLO", "WORLD"]`.
-This mimics component state, which you'd typically manage with hooks in React (we'll cover this later).
+This mimics component state, which you'd typically manage with services or state management libraries in Angular.

 - Use Tailwind CSS classes to style your component.
 Consider using `flex` and `flex-col` to stack the `GuessList` and `GuessInput` vertically.
-This is similar to using flexbox in Angular templates.

 - Pass the `guesses` array as a prop to the `GuessList` component.
-This demonstrates React's one-way data flow, which is different from Angular's two-way binding.
+This demonstrates React's one-way data flow, which differs from Angular's two-way binding with `[(ngModel)]`.

 Here's a starting point for your `GameBoard` component: